dirtsimple/imposer/README.md

 This is already sufficient to be a valid and useful state module.
 Modules are parsed using [jqmd](https://github.com/bashup/jqmd), so strings in YAML blocks can contain [jq](http://stedolan.github.io/jq/) interpolation expressions like ``\(env.MAILGUN_API_KEY)`` to get values from environment variables.
 (JSON blocks can do that too, and use plain jq expressions as well as string interpolation.)

 A module can include multiple YAML or JSON blocks (unindented and fenced with triple-backquotes), and their contents are recursively merged, with later values for the same key at any level overriding earlier ones (or appending to them, in the case of lists).
+This merging takes place across modules, too, which means that you can (for example) define a menu in one module, and assign its location in another, while still another module adds on some extra items to the same menu.
+Each module's YAML or JSON blocks need only specify the portion of the state that they want to impose themselves.

-This isn't just for options, either.
-We can also select a theme, or indicate that a particular plugin should be activated or deactivated:
+And this isn't just for options.
+We can also select a theme, or indicate that a particular plugin should be activated or deactivated, or do anything else for which import tasks have been defined:

 ```yaml
 theme: twentyseventeen
 plugins:
   wp_mail_smtp:      # if a value is omitted or true, the plugin is activated
   disable_me: false  # if the value is explicitly `false`, ensure the plugin is deactivated